zeam-vm/GPU-Erlang-WS-2018/description.md

 It becomes popular that machine learning using libraries such as TensorFlow \cite{TensorFlow} and Keras \cite{Keras} is applied to social implementation.
 Thus, GPGPU technologies \cite{Nickolls:2008:SPP:1401132.1401152} is researched and developed because such machine learning requires more performance.
 However, current GPGPU libraries such as CUDA \cite{CUDA}, CuPy \cite{CuPy}, TensorFlow and Keras are two problems:

 1. **Performance Problem:** Python \cite{Python} has basicly poor performance because it is based on single-threaded interpretation, except from native libraries such as NumPy \cite{NumPy} and CuPy \cite{CuPy}.
 This is serious when the system manipurates a mass of data by the Python interpreter before processing by the native libraries.
 2. **Setting Problem:** The native libraries in Python using GPUs are difficult to set up.
 It requires troublesome installation and settings.
+Furthormore, they support only NVIDIA GPUs.

 Thus, we adopt Elixir \cite{Elixir} for the purpose of machine learning, because it has awesome parallel programming performance \cite{Elixir16}.
 However, now Elixir has no GPGPU support.
 Thus, we try to implement GPGPU support in Elixir.